aspin/fwordle/backend/README.md

 ## Protocol

-Documentation needs to be written!
+Documentation may or may not be written in the future.